cuidok/oa-server/doc/subchapter/UserDesign.md

 6. Generate the user token.
 7. Save the user token into the user token container.
 8. Return the user token.

+## Query the user info

+The system provides the function to query the user information using the user token.

+The query steps of the user are as follows:

+1. Accept the token.
+2. Check input parameters.
+3. Parse the token.
+4. Query the user information by user id.
+5. Return the user information.